Mark-Assessment/y-alade-memory-game-m2-2/README.md

 ❌ 13.
 As a player, I want to be able to play easy and harder levels so I can challenge my memory further

+❌ 14.
+As a player, I want to hear sounds to accompany my game play, so that I am more engaged and encouraged when playing a round (feedback taken from my 9yr old's suggestion).

 ### Project Goals

 1. Create an accessible and visually appealing memory game using HTML, CSS and JavaScript.